 ISA – International Schools Association

-About US
+About Us

 Education is the best instrument to build a better world.
 Living in peace is achieved by working together and celebrating our cultural diversity and similarity.

-SINCE 1951
+since 1951

-Our values
+our values

-The International Schools Association works to promote international and intercultural understanding.
 In so doing the Association espouses a number of values – peace, freedom, equality, tolerance and the celebration of both diversity and similarity – which express for the Association the essential meaning and purpose of multiculturalism and international mindedness.

 The Association believes that young people should face the challenges arising from the acceptance of these values and is supportive of all organizations which share its conviction about internationalism, international mindedness and international education in all its forms and wherever it may be found.

-ISA OBJECTIVES
+ISA Objectives

 To further world peace and international understanding through education.